0xbinder/0xbinder.github.io/content/posts/knight-ctf/index.md

 >
 > Author: 0xt4req

-i just checked the code of the [CVE-2011-2523](https://www.exploit-db.com/exploits/49757) and i found that the exploit is leveraged on port `6200`
+i just checked the code from [CVE-2011-2523](https://www.exploit-db.com/exploits/49757) and i found that the exploit is leveraged on port `6200`

 ```python
 tn2=Telnet(host, 6200)